 40+ Vegetables That Grow In Shade

-Since the neighbor’s trees began shading my vegetable garden all those years ago, I’ve been doing a lot of experimenting with vegetables that grow in shade.
+Since the neighbors trees began shading my veggie garden all those years ago, I’ve been doing a lot of experimenting with vegetables that grow in shade.
 It’s been fun, and I’ve have found tons of shade vegetable plants that grow very well in my garden.

-I’ve broken down my shade vegetables list into the three different categories (shade vegetables, partial shade vegetables, and partial sun vegetables) to make it super easy for you to decide which vegetables to plant in the different areas of your garden.
-I’ve also included several types of herbs that grow in shade so that you can fill up those shady vegetable garden beds even more!
+I’ve broken down my list into the three different categories: shade vegetables, part shade vegetables, and part sun vegetables.
+This will make it super easy for you to decide which vegetables to plant in the different areas of your garden.

 There are plenty of vegetables that will grow well without much sunlight.
 All of the shade growing vegetables on this list will grow just fine with only 2-3 hours of sunlight per day.
 In fact, many of these will suffer if they get too much sun.